danielrichman/couch-named-python/README.md

 When the code is stored in the design document, like with the default javascript view server, CouchDB can track and deal with changes.

-There are a few main reasons:
+However, we have a couple of problems:

  - couch-named-python doesn't reload modules.
 The viewserver will have to die by SIGTERM or error in order to force it to reload code.